Double Jeopardy Explained: What It Is and When It Applies

 Imagine being tried twice for the same crime — once found innocent, and then dragged back into court for another shot at conviction.
 Sounds unfair, right?
 That’s exactly what the Double Jeopardy Clause of the U.S. Constitution was designed to prevent.

-But what does “double jeopardy” really mean?
+But what does this protection really mean?
 When does it apply?
 Are there exceptions?
 And how can you tell whether your legal rights are being violated?

-In this in-depth guide, we explain everything you need to know about double jeopardy — in plain English, backed by legal clarity and real-world relevance.
+In this in-depth guide, we explain everything you need to know about this constitutional safeguard — in plain English, backed by legal clarity and real-world relevance.

 Double jeopardy is a legal principle that prevents someone from being prosecuted more than once for the same offense after: